These Are The Top Scotch Whisky-Consuming Countries In The World

 Whisky consumption in Mexico has climbed rapidly in less than two decades.
 According to a 2016 report by WhiskyInvestDirect, the country was the 24th-biggest consumer of Scotch whisky by value and 23rd by volume in 2006.
 Today, as the SWA data reveals, it is the seventh-biggest.

-The export value for Mexico in 2019, as per SWA data, was GBP 120.9 million (RM 588 million).
+The export value for Mexico in 2019, as per SWA data, was GBP 120.9 million.
 Yet the country does not appear in the top 10 by value in both 2020 and 2021, indicating an effect of the pandemic.

 Despite this, Mexico marched ahead on its whisky path in 2020 with the establishment of the country’s first whisky distillery, which launched its inaugural whisky, Abasolo — a drink that has already started creating waves.